Cut out food waste with 7 more guaranteed tips

 4 Make your own meal plans

-A set of weekly meal plans is even more useful than a master list.
+A set of simple weekly meal plans is even more useful than a master list.
+After all, who’s got the time to cook like a gourmet chef?

 Each week, list in an exercise book a few easy meals you like to cook.
 Add the cookbook title and page number for the recipes, or the webpage URLs.
 Write out all ingredients needed for these meals.